durgavenkat86/UI-Exercise/README.md

 ### Info
 This repository contains code for product selection

-Run the following commands to the application.
+Run the following commands to start the application.
 ```bash
 npm install
 npm run dev